Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 Using spectrum analyzer for differential diagnosis:

-• Shaft misalignment: Main sign - high vibration peak at 2x RPM frequency, often accompanied by significant peak at 1x RPM.
-High axial vibration is also characteristic.
-Attempts to "balance" misalignment are doomed to failure.
-Solution - perform quality shaft alignment.
+• Shaft misalignment: Main sign - high vibration peak at 2x RPM frequency.
+High axial vibration is characteristic.

-• Rolling bearing defects: Manifest as high-frequency vibration in the spectrum at characteristic "bearing" frequencies (BPFO, BPFI, BSF, FTF) that are not multiples of rotational frequency.
-The FFT function in Balanset instruments helps detect these peaks.
+• Rolling bearing defects: Manifest as high-frequency vibration at characteristic "bearing" frequencies (BPFO, BPFI, BSF, FTF).

-• Shaft bow: Manifests as high peak at 1x RPM (similar to unbalance) but often accompanied by noticeable component at 2x RPM and high axial vibration, making the picture similar to a combination of unbalance and misalignment.
+• Shaft bow: Manifests as high peak at 1x RPM but often accompanied by noticeable component at 2x RPM.

-• Electrical problems (electric motors): Magnetic field asymmetry (for example, due to rotor bar defects or air gap eccentricity) can cause vibration at twice the supply frequency (100 Hz for 50 Hz network).
-This vibration is not eliminated by mechanical balancing.
+• Electrical problems (electric motors): Magnetic field asymmetry can cause vibration at twice the supply frequency (100 Hz for 50 Hz network).

 Common Balancing Errors and Prevention Tips